seamplex/feenox/doc/sds.md

 Feenox home page: https://www.seamplex.com/feenox/
 ```

-Of course the program can be executed remotely
+The program can also be executed remotely

  1. on a server through a SSH session
  2. in a container as part of a provisioning script